 Many patients with small kidney stones do not display any symptoms throughout their lifetime.

-In these cases, kidney stones are very small, and they are eliminated without symptoms when patients urinate.
+In these cases, kidney stones are very small, and they eliminate without symptoms when patients urinate.
 However, when symptoms start to appear, they usually include pain, blood in the urine, and nausea with or without vomiting.

 Pain triggered by kidney stones is often located on the affected side of the spine, below the ribcage, which is why it is described as flank pain.

 The nature of the pain is variable, and it often irradiates to the groin, testicles, labia majora, or the legs.
-It is described as very intense pain, and it is often accompanied by profuse sweating, nausea, and vomiting.
+It is a very intense pain, and it is often accompanied by profuse sweating, nausea, and vomiting.

 Not every case of kidney stones includes blood in the urine as a symptom.
 However, it is an important sign that the stone is passing through the urinary tract.